mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2020-09-08-alerting-on-slos.md

 In order to measure if a system is complying to the SLO, e.g. did 99% of projects actually start in under 15 seconds, we have to select a measurement window.
 In case of SLOs that measurement window is called the SLO window.

-A popular choice is 28 days, as it contains "the same number of weekends".
+A popular choice is 28 days.
 While this is helpful to tell if the system has performed acceptably in the last 28 days, it doesn't contain any information about how it performed at specific times in those 28 days.

 So while a 28 day SLO window can be useful, you often also want to calculate the SLO using a sliding window recorded at intervals.
 For example, you might record the SLO every minute using a sliding window of one hour. **This is, in my opinion, where SLOs become really powerful, they show both the current and historic performance of your systems expressed in terms that align with your users' experience.**